-How to repair a cleft lip and cleft palate?
+How to repair cleft lip and palate?

 Cleft lip and palate is very treatable.
 However, it should be taken into consideration that the type of treatment depends on the type and severity of the cleft, and the child’s age and needs.